RediSearch/RediSearch/docs/docs/deprecated/development.md

 docker exec -it $search bash
 ```

-You can replace `debian:bullseye` with your OS of choice, with the host OS being the best choice (so you can run the Search and Query binary on your host once it is built).
+You can replace `debian:bullseye` with your OS of choice, with the host OS being the best choice (so you can run the RediSearch binary on your host once it is built).

 ## Installing prerequisites

-To build and test Search and Query one needs to install several packages, depending on the underlying OS.
+To build and test RediSearch one needs to install several packages, depending on the underlying OS.
 Currently, we support Ubuntu/Debian, CentOS, Fedora, and macOS.

 First, enter the `RediSearch` directory.
 Execute: